Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-g-fmt.rst

     * - __u32
       - ``pad``
-      - Pad number as reported by the media controller API.
+      - Pad number as reported by the woke media controller API.
     * - __u32
       - ``which``
       - Format to modified, from enum